lucasmsa/lucasmsa/README.md

 <h1><img align='center' src='./assets/puzzle-icon.svg' width=96> Hey there!</h1>

 ### 🌊 Hey!
 I'm a passionate Software Engineer from Brazil 🇧🇷.
-I love tackling challenges and building solutions with code.
+I love tackling challenges and building solutions with code

-### 💻 I'm currently crafting cool stuff at TapGoods as a Full-stack Developer, diving deeper into React and Ruby on Rails every day.
+### 💻 I'm currently crafting cool stuff at TapGoods as a Full-stack Developer, diving deeper into React and Ruby on Rails every day

 <br>